 There will be a mix of practice exercises and quizzes, along with more in-depth personal projects.
-In place of a final exam, there will be a final project, which will combine all of the knowledge gained throughout the semester.

 Students who miss assignment deadlines will receive a mark of "0" until such a time that the missing work is submitted and graded (with late penalty).